-Water, plumbing and bathroom fittings Repair category 2 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
-No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
-Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
-Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
+Water, plumbing and bathroom fittings

+Repair category 1

+Notes Some user wear was noted however sanitary fittings appear serviceable.
+Surround seals, tiling and finishes should be checked and maintained watertight.
 We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.
-The seal at the bath requires to be checked.